 The Platform for Agricultural Risk Management (PARM) in collaboration with its partners raised the need to foster the exchange of knowledge and bring together the experiences available on Agricultural Risk Management (ARM) in developing countries with the objective to build and develop a more structured collection of good practices and lessons learned on ARM as guidance for policy makers and rural development practitioners to strategically implement and mainstream ARM.
-For this purpose, the Platform is organizing an International Workshop on practices and lessons learned for development in Agricultural Risk Management on 25 October 2017, at IFAD headquarters in Rome, Italy.
+For this purpose, the Platform organized an International Workshop on practices and lessons learned for development in Agricultural Risk Management on 25 October 2017, at IFAD headquarters in Rome, Italy.

 Over the past years, many institutions have placed considerable importance on Agricultural Risk Management (ARM).
 Despite the experience and know-how could have been leveraged to develop more comprehensive strategies to cope with the risks, bottlenecks in terms of insufficient knowledge transfer between countries, lack of a structured lessons learned management system, and low take-up of innovation still persist in the area of agricultural risk management.

 In this context, the Platform for Agricultural Risk Management (PARM) – in collaboration with its partners – has raised the need to foster the exchange of knowledge and bring together the experience available on ARM in developing countries, with the objective to build and develop an organized collection of good practices and lessons learned as guidance for policy makers and rural development practitioners to strategically implement and mainstream an holistic ARM approach at global, regional and country level.

 Building on selected case studies and lessons learned on ARM-related practices, technologies or institutional arrangements, the workshops aimed at facilitating knowledge-sharing and learning to draft guidelines on how to build on existing ARM experience, how to measure their adoption and impact, and how to better design “ARM-proofed” projects.